 Providing sensory PLAY for your child makes good old common sense!
 Children interact with their world via their senses.
 They learn about their world through their senses.
 Children create relationships with their environment via

 …you get the picture!
 This happens holistically; on all levels for your child: physically, in their thinking; emotionally; socially and creatively.
-Providing sensory PLAY for your child just makes good old common sense!
+Encouraging sensory PLAY for your child isn’t only old common sense, but genius!

 Give your child many chances to use and engage their senses—especially if your child is young—as it will only further their understanding of the world around them.

 In my perfect world, ALL children would grow up in a place that has a sense of richness to it.
 Where it is beautiful to look, wonderful to smell, and pleasing to hear; with healthy and healthful foods to nourish their growing bodies.
 It’d be a place where touch is not just about feeling the difference between smooth and rough.
 In my perfect world, it would be understood TOUCH communicates how a child’s Mom or Dad–or other family members– feels about them.
 Parents (and grandparents!) would be mindful of their touch, knowing it communicates how they feel about their kidlets just as much, if not more, than the words they use.

 YES, sensory play can be messy, but the benefits far outweigh any inconvenience in having to do some extra cleaning up!

 For example, studies suggest children who are allowed to PLAY with their food grow into better eaters.
 Makes sense to me!
 Investigating, exploring, testing—I mean tasting bits here and there—in a fun and relaxed environment is more conducive to being an adventurous and enthusiastic eater!

 Speaking of fun…try the learning activity below!

 HANDS-ON LEARNING ACTIVITY